-Schiphol Real Estate B.V. lets office space at Amsterdam Airport Schiphol.
+Schiphol Real Estate B.V. lets and manages office space at Amsterdam Airport Schiphol.
 In connection with the performance of the lease contract and for maintaining the customer relationship, Schiphol Real Estate processes contact details of contacts of its lessees.

 Schiphol has a CRM system in which it processes contact details for maintaining the customer relationship with the contacts of its customers, such as airlines, ground handlers, forwarders, customers of telecommunication services, travel organisations and travel agents.
 The purpose is to inform these organisations and persons about the Schiphol products and services and/or to invite them to meetings and events.
 These data are not used for the purposes of sales.

 Data protection and storage

 Schiphol does everything within its power to protect your personal data against loss and unauthorised use.
 All Schiphol employees who have access to personal data as part of their work are required to maintain confidentiality.
 Your data will only be supplied to parties outside Schiphol if this is necessary for the performance of the aforementioned purposes.
 Schiphol has agreed in a data processing agreement with Schiphol partners who are responsible for performing certain services or parts thereof that they will also do everything within their power to protect the personal data and that they will comply with the provisions of the GDPR.

 If a data leak occurs despite the measures referred above, we will naturally handle it in accordance with the rules.
 If you yourself believe or suspect that there is a data leak, we ask you to report this as soon as possible via firstname.lastname@example.org.